msoe-sse/msoe-sse.github.io/_posts/2018-01-18-welcome-to-the-new-sse-website.md

 overlay: orange
 published: true
 ---
 I'm glad you're here!
-We have some amazing stuff going on!git log {: .lead}
+We have some amazing stuff going on!
+{: .lead}
 <!–-break-–>
 Originally, the offical SSE website was going to be created using [Angular](https://angular.io/).
 As time went on, it was clear that the open source blogging platform [Jekyll](https://jekyllrb.com/) might be a better choice for SSE.